parevalo/tstools-online/installation.md

 Choose the bash installer for python 3.7, 64-bits (unless you have a 32-bit system) and follow the following instructions depending on your OS:

-- For macOS/Unix systems: Use bash installer
+- For macOS/Unix systems: Use bash installer.
+If asked to append to installation to your PATH, say "no".
-- For Windows: run the executable
+- For Windows: run the executable.
+Leave the advanced options as they are and proceed with the installation.

-If you are asked if you want to append the conda installation to your PATH, answer 'Yes'.

 In windows, once the installation finishes, open the ‘Anaconda prompt’.
 Then issue the command: